omni-us/jsonargparse/DOCUMENTATION.rst

 Note the use of ``as_positional=False`` to make required arguments non-positional.

+To force class instantiation even when the class has public methods, use ``return_instance=True``.
+This makes :func:`.auto_cli` parse only the class init arguments and return the class instance, without adding method subcommands.

 If more than one function is given to :func:`.auto_cli`, then any of them can be run via :ref:`sub-commands` similar to the single class example above, i.e.
 ``example.py function [arguments]`` where ``function`` is the name of the